 Hot springs are without a doubt one of the best things to do in Japan - i won't repeat about the towels as what they said above is right.
 However tattoos are completely banned.
 If it is small enough to be covered by a band aid it is possible to get in, but some places will even reject that.
 However if you can get a private onsen (more expensive but sooo much nicer!) then the rules are a bit more flexible.

 But the key things to remember are - wash before and after the hot spring, never swim, just sit and relax and no drinking or eating unless stated otherwise (some private hot springs offer a food and drink course that can be had in the hot spring, but they are rare).
-And the small towel should never enter the water, it should only be used as a cover when you are getting in and out of the hot spring. over 7 years ago
+And the small towel should never enter the water, it should only be used as a cover when you are getting in and out of the hot spring. almost 8 years ago